anjuramdas/Network-Security/README.md

 server with your own values: 3133731337 and 1000000001 respectively.
 Programs: Csrf.php, index2.php

-Attack #3: Password theft
+Attack#2: Password theft
 Create a malicious HTML page that should work as follows.
 Assume your victim is not logged in.
 Upon visiting your page, the victim should be redirected to http://payroll. utexas.edu/.
 When the victim enters a username and password and hits “Log in”, an email should be sent to user containing the username and password entered by the victim.
 Program: index1.php

-Attack#4: SQL injection
+Attack#3: SQL injection
 Create an HTML page that the tester will open in his browser.
 The tester will not be logged in.
 The HTML page should have a form with a single text field and a submit button (note: the form should not ask the tester for a password).
 The tester will type a username into the